Dates: 16 – 25 February 2018

 The volcanic field is about 200 square kilometers and some of the craters in Queen Elizabeth National Park are up to 3 kilometers in diameter and 100 meters deep.
 These unusual formations were formed individually by a series of violent volcanic explosions over the last 1 million years.
 The explosions were a result of superheated gas and steam, and despite the volcanic activity, there was no lava flow.
 Many of the craters have now developed into picturesque saltwater lakes.

 Soon after Kasese, we arrived at the equator.
-A wonderful opportunity to stretch our legs and take some photos of the group standing with each feet on either side of the equatorial line.
-Now south of the equator, we were driving in the famed Queen Elizabeth National Park, and fitting that the first animal we saw was in fact Uganda’s national animal, the Uganda Kob
+A wonderful opportunity to stretch our legs and take some photos of the group standing with a foot on either side of the equatorial line.
+Now south of the equator, we were driving in the famed Queen Elizabeth National Park, and fitting that the first animal we saw was in fact Uganda’s national animal, the Uganda Kob.

-On our drive through the park, which hosts more savanna wildlife and very different terrain from the forests where we recently stayed, we were able to see Cape buffalo, Defassa waterbuck, while great sightings of both Cinnamon and White-throated Bee-eaters swooped alongside us catching insect on the wing.
+On our drive through the park, which hosts more savanna wildlife and very different terrain from the forests where we recently stayed, we were able to see Cape buffalo, Defassa waterbuck, while great sightings of both Cinnamon and White-throated Bee-eaters swooped alongside us catching insects on their wings.

 From the boat we were able to get up close to the hippos and buffalo along with crocodiles, warthogs and kob.
 The constant calls of the Fish Eagles resident on the channel could be heard throughout the trip.
 Fantastic views of Red-throated Bea-eaters, Pygmy, Malachite and Pied Kingfishers and a plethora of wading bird was cherished by everyone.
 Seeing the African Skimmers in action and up-close was definitely a highlight and then as we rounded a corner, a family of 3 Giant Forest Hogs were feeding on the lush green grass at the water’s edge.
 This was a great sighing as they were out in the open and allowed us a good look.
 As with all wildlife trips, one must grab whatever one can see for one may not get the opportunity for a better chance again.My mantra in the bush; relishing and appreciating every moment for it is never repeated and seeing what we had up until this point, made me feel truly blessed.
 And yet there would still be much more to come!